-If your ex is anxious-preoccupied or a fearful avoidant attachment leaning anxious, there is a very high chance that they will come back.
-The bad news is that your ex will likely play lots of mind games during the course of you trying to attract them.
+If your ex is anxious preoccupied or a fearful avoidant attachment leaning anxious there is a very high chance that they’ll come back.
+The bad news is: your ex will likely play lots of mind games during the course of you trying to attract them back.
 This will likely decrease the chances of your ex coming back.

 3) Attachment avoidant ex (Dismissive Avoidant/Fearful Avoidant Leaning More Avoidant)

 Of all the attachment styles, dismissive avoidants and fearful avoidants leaning avoidant exes are the least likely to come back.
-The main reason being that individuals high in attachment avoidance use deactivating emotion-regulatory suppression strategies such such as no contact that create emotional distance with an ex.
+This is because avoidants use deactivating emotion-regulatory suppression strategies; these strategies often create emotional distance with an ex.

 Deactivating strategies have been linked to a greater tendency to breakup, weaker emotional reactions to breakups, and self-destructive coping strategies.
 (T.J.
 Collins, O. Gillath / Journal of Research in Personality 46 (2012).

 The chances of your ex coming back is less with a dismissive avoidant and a fearful avoidant leaning avoidant.
-This doesn’t mean dismissive avoidants don’t come back, it just means the probability of them not coming back is higher than them coming back.
+This doesn’t mean dismissive avoidants don’t come back.
+This means that the probability of a dismissive avoidant ex not coming back is higher than them coming back.

-One reason for this is that avoidants in general, dismissive avoidants in particular tend to be involved in short-term dating relationships characterized by lower interdependence, commitment, trust, and satisfaction.
+One reason for this is that avoidants in general, dismissive avoidants in particular tend to be involved in short-term relationships.
 They have very little to no emotional investment in their relationships.
-When the relationship ends, they are ready to move on.
+And many of these relationships have lower interdependence, commitment, trust, and satisfaction.
+So when the relationship ends, they are ready to move on.

-Over the years however, I have found that when the relationship is over 3 years; dismissive avoidants tend to be more open to getting back together; and may even actively pursue a reconciliation.
+Over the years, I’ve found that dismissive avoidants are more open to getting back together when the relationship is over 3 years old.
+They may even actively pursue a reconciliation.

 There is more to an ex coming back than just their attachment style